 The Board sets the risk appetite in line with its strategy and ensures that sufficient capital resources are raised to cover those risks in line with regulatory and Lloyd's capital setting processes, as per the above.
-The CMAL Risk and Capital Committee monitors risk appetite and tolerances on behalf of the Board.
+The Syndicate Management Committee and the Risk Committee monitor risk appetite and tolerances on behalf of the Board.

-In the event of extreme adverse events, it is possible that the syndicate may not be able to settle its claim liabilities out of its own funds.
-The capital structure underpinning the syndicate is such that any deficits can be called from the syndicate's capital provider (member) in accordance with Lloyd's rules.
+In the event of extreme adverse events, it is possible that the Syndicate may not be able to settle its claim liabilities out of its own funds.
+The capital structure underpinning the Syndicate is such that any deficits can be called from the Syndicate's capital provider (member) in accordance with Lloyd's rules.
 In the event of any member being unable to fulfil its share of such a call, Lloyd's Central Fund may, at Lloyd's discretion, be applied to make good any deficits for the benefit of policyholders.

-Notes to the annual accounts at 31 December 2022
+Notes to the annual accounts at 31 December 2023